For learning the latest machine learning and statistics techniques, I’ve found certain guides to be much more useful than others.

 If you regularly use R and are looking to create interactive applications with Shiny, I highly recommend Beeley’s guide as a standard resource.

-Note: These texts are ones that I have found personally useful and would recommend to learn data science.
-I have no business relationship with the above authors, and am not receiving compensation for promoting these texts.
+Disclaimer: These texts are ones that I have found personally useful and would recommend to learn data science.
+I have no business relationship with the above authors, and am not receiving any form of compensation for promoting these texts.